anli04/Final/README.md

 Minigames: doing planning and coding for many of them </br>
 Writing: questions in minigames, descriptions for items </br>
 <b>Calvin:</b> </br>
+Creating the Inventory and Skills portions of the game process </br>
 Writing descriptions for items and skills; algorithms for gameplay </br>
 Minigames: doing planning and coding; instructions </br>
 Connections </br>